 Evaluation

-- Color vision testing with particular attention to red desaturation.
+- Color vision testing: Particular attention should be given to red desaturation.

 Treatment / Management